PID passivity-based droop control of power converters: Large-signal stability, robustness and performance: Modelling of power converters preliminary analysis

-A straightforward consequence of Proposition~\ref{propassivity} is that whenever the system \eqref{eq:sys} is driven by a constant control input $\bar u$, if the point $\bar x=\mathsf{u}^{-1}(\bar u)$ is well-defined, it is a globally exponentially stable equilibrium of the controlled system.
+\end{prop} \smallbreak A straightforward consequence of Proposition~\ref{propassivity} is that whenever the system \eqref{eq:sys} is driven by a constant control input $\bar u$, the point $\bar x\in\mathcal E$ given by \eqref{eq:equilibrium-point} is a globally exponentially stable equilibrium of the controlled system.
 This unsurprising result stems from the fact that the system \eqref{eq:sys} is indeed a dissipative RLC circuit fed by constant current and voltage sources, and with zero energy net exchange through its control port due to the switching characteristic of the input.
 This aspect is neatly captured by the power balance: